© Buck McAdoo

 by Danny Miller

 As mentioned on the Agrocybe page, one species stood out as not being farinaceus, and genetic studies have shown it deserves its own genus.
 This genus also has a cellular cap cuticle.
-It is somewhat close to the Tubariaceae, but perhaps not close enough, so it remains to be seen which family it will be placed in (incertae sedis is the term that means "uncertain placement").
+It is somewhat close to the Tubariaceae, but perhaps not close enough, so it may get its own familiy.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.